Nelhe/NaileR/README.md

 ## Overview

-NaileR is a R package developed during my internship at l'Institut Agro Rennes-Angers as a tool to help describe latent variables in a multidimensional analysis.

-NaileR uses convenience functions offered by the <a href="https://cran.r-project.org/web/packages/FactoMineR/index.html">FactoMineR package</a> (condes, catdes, descfreq) in conjunction with the <a href="https://cran.r-project.org/web/packages/ollamar/index.html">ollamar package</a>, to generate latent variables descriptions with the help of AI.
+NaileR in an R package that uses convenience functions offered by the <a href="https://cran.r-project.org/web/packages/FactoMineR/index.html">FactoMineR package</a> (condes, catdes, descfreq) in conjunction with the <a href="https://cran.r-project.org/web/packages/ollamar/index.html">ollamar package</a>, to generate latent variables descriptions with the help of AI.